axelerant/create-drupal-theme/README.md

 ?
 Choose the files you to generate? sass, json, twig, markdown, stories The button component was created.
 ```
+The button component is already included as an example and can be viewed as part of the storybook out-of-the-box.

 ### Component structure